Azeemi111/Kamal_Codes/FINAL_SUMMATIVE/READMD.md

 1. Connect the components as per the defined pins in the code.
 2. Open Arduino IDE and upload the sketch to the board.
 3. Open Serial Monitor at 9600 baud to observe real-time feedback.
-4. Place the robot on a black electrical tape line and observe behavior.
+4. Place the robot on a black line and observe behavior.

 ### TO RUN:
 ```bash